A moroccan advenutre!

 We’d planned to stay the next 48 hours in hassi labied before traveling back to Marrackech.
 I’m so glad we did!
 The town sits on the edge of the desert and is made of one story small clay buildings and the roads are made from dust, it wasn’t particularly beautiful but it was peaceful and the people are friendly.
 I was happy to take some time to rest after spending two days driving and riding camels.
 We talked to fellow travels ate more tagine, undertook some light reading and explored the village.

 Through the glass

 Our 48 hours were over and we were back on the road to Marrackch, google says it will take 9 hours but we left at 9am and arrived in Marrackech around 7pm that evening, only stopping for lunch and petrol.
-That's 12 hours google.
+That's 12 hours google, get it right!
 The drive wasn’t as painful as I thought, the driver kept us entertained and the views are forever changing.
 At one point I didn’t think we were going to make it as the driver tried to overtake a semi on the Atlas mountain pass! i'm still alive tho!